JustinElsamah/Sliding_Puzzle/README.md

 # Sliding_Puzzle_Solver
-Created a Board and a Solver class to that should work correctly for arbitrary n-by-n boards (for any 2 ≤ n &lt; 128)
+Created a Board and a Solver class to that works correctly for arbitrary n-by-n boards (for any 2 ≤ n ≤ 128)

  The sliding block puzzle is played on an n-by-n grid with n^2-1 square blocks labeled 1 through n-1 and a blank square.
  Your goal is to rearrange the blocks so that they are in order, using as few moves as possible.